-EHS Support LLC ("EHS Support") was retained by American Electric Power, Kentucky Power Company ("AEP") in December 2018 to conduct an alternative source demonstration (ASD) investigation for coal combustion residual (CCR) constituents at the Big Sandy Fly Ash Pond (BSFAP) associated with the Big Sandy Power Plant located in Louisa, Kentucky (EHS Support, 2019a).
+EHS Support LLC ("EHS Support") was retained by American Electric Power (AEP) - Kentucky Power Company in December 2018 to conduct an alternative source demonstration (ASD) investigation for coal combustion residual (CCR) constituents in groundwater near the Big Sandy Fly Ash Pond (BSFAP).
+The BSFAP is associated with the Big Sandy Power Plant located in Louisa, Kentucky (EHS Support, 2019a).
 The ASD determined that groundwater in the vicinity of the BSFAP was not being impacted by CCR constituents from the BSFAP.
-The statistically significant levels (SSLs) of beryllium, cobalt, and lithium concentrations present in excess of the Groundwater Protection Standards (GWPS), which triggered the ASD investigation, were determined to be a result of the oxidation of coal seams that were intersected by the borehole for well MW-1603.
+The statistically significant levels (SSLs) of beryllium, cobalt, and lithium concentrations present in excess of the Groundwater Protection Standards (GWPS), which triggered the ASD investigation, were determined to be a result of the oxidation of coal seams that were intersected by the borehole and well screen for well MW-1603.

-Since the initial ASD investigation was completed (incorporating data from September 2016 to October 2018), a second ASD investigation was conducted after the March 2019 groundwater monitoring data yielded SSLs of beryllium, cobalt, and lithium exceeding the GWPS at the same groundwater monitoring location, MW-1603 (EHS Support, 2019b).
-The presence of these three CCR constituents at SSLs above the GWPS persisted in MW-1603 through the August 2019 sampling event, as documented in a third ASD investigation (EHS Support, 2020).
-In addition, the August 2019 sampling event reported an SSL of radium 226 combined with radium 228 (hereafter radium 226/228) above its GWPS for the first time in MW-1603 (EHS Support, 2020).
+Since the initial ASD investigation was completed (incorporating data from September 2016 to October 2018), the following ASD investigations have been conducted:

+- The second ASD investigation was conducted after the March 2019 groundwater monitoring data indicated continued SSLs of beryllium, cobalt, and lithium exceeding the GWPS at MW-1603 (EHS Support, 2019b). - The third ASD investigation was conducted following continued detections of beryllium, cobalt, and lithium at SSLs above the GWPS in MW-1603 during the August 2019 sampling event (EHS Support, 2020).
+In addition, an SSL of radium 226 combined with radium 228 (hereafter radium 226/228) above its GWPS was measured for the first time in MW-1603 during the August 2019 sampling event (EHS Support, 2020). - The fourth ASD investigation was conducted following continued detections of the four constituents (beryllium, cobalt, lithium, and radium 226/228) at SSLs above the GWPS in MW-1603 In March and June 2020 (EHS Support, 2021).

-In March and June 2020, detections of these four constituents (beryllium, cobalt, lithium, and radium 226/228) have persisted in MW-1603, thus requiring the completion of the ASD addendum investigation presented in this report.
+In October 2020, three constituents (beryllium, cobalt, and lithium) were detected at SSLs above the GWPS in MW-1603, thus requiring the ASD addendum investigation presented in this report.
 This ASD addendum investigation has been prepared per the requirements of the United States Environmental Protection Agency (USEPA) CCR Rule (40 Code of Federal Regulations [CFR] §257.95).
-The detections of beryllium, cobalt, lithium, and radium 226/228 in MW-1603 groundwater were determined herein to be below levels of statistical significance.
-However, the results for the broader list of CCR constituents from the groundwater monitoring events have been used on plots presented within this ASD addendum report.
+The concentrations of beryllium, cobalt, and lithium in MW-1603 groundwater were determined herein to result from Type IV natural variations in groundwater (ASD types are discussed in Section 3.1).
+This conclusion was reached by examining analytical results for compounds detected at SSLs in the context of the broader list of CCR constituents analyzed at the Site.